AdminTurnedDevOps/PearsonCourses/GitOps-For-Kubernetes/Section5/hands-on/handson.md

 ```

 Within Prometheus, import the example ArgoCD dashboard in.
 It's in the same directory as this `handson.md` file and it's called `argo.json`

+You can now see the cluster and apps deployed.